InderpreetMetla/popt/README.md

 https://www.coin-or.org/download/binary/Ipopt/

 IPOPT version 3.11.8 is recommended.
-The IPOPT mex files are to be placed inside the popt/nlp/ipopt folder.
+The IPOPT mex files are to be placed inside the popt/nlp/ipopt directory.

 A user's guide for the software is available in the popt/docs directory.